How to take baby passport 2×2 inches size from home

 Here’s how I took my baby’s passport photos from home in less than 10 minutes.

-Here are important passport photo requirements.
+Here are important passport photo guidelines from the Department of State.
 Passport photos must be:

 - In color